Spring 1978: Sanborn Regional High School — Kingston, New Hampshire

 Peter Lanza was older than Nancy by two years.
 He came from a few towns over, just across the state border with Massachusetts, and had already graduated from Haverhill High School with the Class of ‘76.
 Peter had thin features, wore large spectacles, and carried a reputation as a shy young man who was blessed academically, especially in math and the sciences.
 These stereotype traits had helped earn him the nickname “Mousey” at school, but he fit in at Haverhill High nonetheless; one of his classmates remembers that “he was just one of us, a regular kid.”

 Nancy saw more in Peter.
 She saw potential.
 They dated for another two years after her graduation, and the high school sweethearts were then married, on June 6th, 1981.
-Nancy sewed her own wedding dress, and the reception was held at the old Champion home on Depot Road, where the newlywed Lanza couple were delivered by horse-drawn carriage, the fields around them ripe for harvest.
+Nancy sewed her own wedding dress, and the reception was held at the old Champion home on Depot Road, where the newlywed Lanza couple were delivered by horse-drawn carriage.
 A scene straight from a postcard.

-John Hancock Mutual Life Insurance hired Nancy soon after she dropped out of college.
-She had an edge in the hiring process: her new father-in-law, Peter S. Lanza, was already a legendary salesman and investment broker with the company, having won many prestigious achievement awards during his decades in the office.
+Sometime in the mid-1980s, Nancy sold the laundromat, and got an office job with John Hancock Mutual Life Insurance, in Boston.
+She had an edge in the hiring process: her father-in-law, Peter S. Lanza, was already a legendary salesman and investment broker with the company, having won many prestigious achievement awards during his decades in the office.
 His word carried weight.